avkonst/automodel/README.md

 - 🔌 Connect to PostgreSQL databases
 - 🔍 Automatically extract input and output types from prepared statements
 - 🛠️ Generate Rust functions with proper type signatures at build time
-- ✅ Support for all common PostgreSQL types
+- ✅ Support for all common PostgreSQL types including custom enums
 - 🏗️ Generate result structs for multi-column queries
 - ⚡ Build-time code generation with automatic regeneration when YAML changes
 - 🎯 Advanced CLI with dry-run and flexible output options
+- 📊 Built-in query performance analysis with sequential scan detection

 ## Quick Start